 I’ve heard that children can’t be dry at night until their hormones change

-This is one of the myths I cover in my Naps & Night Time potty training course.
-The THC hormone does play a role in night-time dryness, but this hormone is actually present from birth!
+This is one of the myths I cover in the naps & night time module of my Advanced Pottty Training courses.
+The ADH hormone does play a role in night-time dryness, but this hormone is actually present from birth!
 There are a small number of children (less than 5%), who do have a problem with hormone production, and misrepresented data from studies about these children is where this myth comes from.
 The earlier you begin potty learning, the better your child’s bladder and bowel health will be so the sooner you begin, the less likely you are to encounter these problems.

 The key is: being dry at night is a skill you can teach your child.
 95% of the time, hormones will be doing their job, and you don’t need to “wait” for some internal switch to take place.